-Q. 7a.
+7a.
 At this time, Marshall moved to GHQ under Colonel Fox Conner.
 "Marshall went through Beauvais a disappointed and bitter man."
 He tried to get duty with troops but Bullard turned him down.
 He did agree, however, for him to go to GHQ.
 Any comment on this?
 Were you bitter?

-A. The next part of 7 is a little bit out of place.
-It speaks of my bitterness in going through Beauvais-- disappointed in not getting duty with troops.
-I was ordered away from 1st Division just as it was going into the Soissons fight and just after we had gotten out of quite a fight in the Beauvais sector, as we called it, I think, south of Amiens and north of Beauvais.
+The next part of 7 is a little bit out of place.
+It speaks of my bitterness in going through Beauvais, disappointed in not getting duty with troops.
+I was ordered away from First Division just as it was going into the Soissons fight and just after we had gotten out of quite a fight in the Beauvais sector. as we called it, I think, south of Amiens and north of Beauvais.
 It seemed to be hopeless.
 There were very few graduates of the staff college and they were all older than I was.
-They were given divisions, but I wasn't given a division.
+They were given divisions but I wasn't given a division.
 I was jerked off to Europe before they organized these divisions.
-And when I was made acting Chief of Staff of the division I was a captain.
-And the temporary promotions had started in the United States but they hadn't reached to Europe so I didn't get in on that and these other fellows were made colonels and lieutenant colonels and chiefs of staff of divisions.
-I as still a captain, lingering over there with the First Division in France -- great opportunity to be with divisions and get into its experiences but it was developing into a great blockade of any promotion chances for me until I got this one Christmas.
-And then I found that there was an order which prevented me from being promoted at all until the Meuse-Argonne battle and they changed the order or I couldn't have been promoted then, though I had been recommended by General Pershing to be a Brigadier General.
-I think I went in on the first recommendation for general's officers succeeding from the St. Mihiel battle on into the Meuse-Argonne battle.
+When I was made acting chief of staff of the division, I was a captain.
+The temporary promotions had started in the United States but they hadn't reached to Europe, so I didn't get in on that and these other fellows were made colonels and lieutenant colonels and chiefs of staff of divisions.
+I was still a captain, lingering over there with the First Division in France-great opportunity to be with a division and get into its experiences, but it was developing into a great blockade of any promotion chances for me until I got this one Christmas.
+And then I found that there was an order which prevented me from being promoted at all until the time of the Meuse-Argonne battle, and they changed the order or I couldn't have been promoted then, though I was being recommended by General Pershing to be a brigadier general.
+I think I went in on the first recommendation for general officers succeeding from the St. Mihiel battle on into the Meuse-Argonne battle.

-They finally got an order out signed by the Chief of Staff at Chaumont that under no circumstance would I be detailed away from the General Staff.
-Well that was the final blow.
+They finally got an order out, signed by the chief of staff at Chaumont, that under no circumstance would I be detailed away from the General Staff.
+Well, that was the final blow.
 They had me pinched then.
 I suffered all the way from lack of promotion in my early days.
-I had to do a great deal of work as an aide because if I wasn't an aide I was merely a lieutenant in a company.
+I had to do a great deal of work as an aide, because if I wasn't an aide, I was merely a lieutenant in a company.
 That lasted for pretty nearly fifteen years.
 They couldn't give me these things they wanted to, because I didn't have the rank to take them.
-So I would always, have to act in the general's name as a lieutenant and then finally, when I became a captain, it was just when we started to begin the concentration in the First World War and we moved on to Governors Island.
-I think I got my captaincy at Governors Island.
-I'm not certain.
-But it affected my entire career in getting started because I was held back all the time and having to be an aide all the time purely for the reason the General could use my services as an aide by having me act in his name.
+So I would always have to operate in the general's name as a lieutenant, and then finally, when I became a captain, it was just when we started to begin the concentration for the First World War and we moved on to Governors Island.
+I think I got my captaincy at Governors Island, I'm not certain.
+But it affected my entire career in getting started, because I was held back all the time and having to be an aide all the time, purely for the reasons that the general could use my services as an aide by having me act in his name.
 I never was an aide as a young officer.